InatoInato/fintech_finflow_spring/README.md

 ---

-## Next steps I can do for you (pick one):

-* ✅ Add `docker-compose` that includes Redis and everything wired
-* ✅ Add a production-ready `Dockerfile` and minor optimizations
-* ✅ Add a `RedisRateLimiter` implementation + filter
-* ✅ Add a sample React + Tailwind frontend minimal demo
-* ✅ Create an exportable Postman collection
-* ✅ Improve security headers & CORS config

 Tell me which to generate next and I will add it directly into the repo (Docker + Redis, RateLimiter, Postman, or README extras).

 ---